Home Sauna Buying Guide: Types, Cost, Installation, Safety, and Best Options for 2026

 “I rent, so I do not want a permanent build.”

-This is where portable or easier to assemble units can make sense.
+This is where portable or easier-to-assemble units can make sense.
 Just go in knowing the experience may not match a permanent cedar cabin.

 “I am worried I will buy the wrong type.”